jewelsofthought/neshama/site/posts/parashot/Vayikra.md

 _A man who shall bring near of you an offering to G‑d (1:2)_

-The verse does not say “a man of you who shall bring near an offering,” but “a man who shall bring near of you an offering”—the offering must come from within the person.
-It is the animal within man that must be “brought near” and elevated by the Divine fire upon the altar.
+The verse does not say "a man of you who shall bring near an offering," but "a man who shall bring near of you an offering"—the offering must come from within the person.
+It is the animal within man that must be "brought near" and elevated by the Divine fire upon the altar.

 (The Chassidic Masters)

 _A man (adam) who shall bring near of you an offering to G‑d (1:2)_

-Why does G‑d use the word adam for “man” (instead of the more common synonym ish)?
+Why does G‑d use the word adam for "man" (instead of the more common synonym ish)?
 To teach us that a person cannot offer to G‑d what has not been honestly obtained by him.
 G‑d is saying: When you bring an offering to Me, be like Adam the first man, who could not have stolen from anyone, since he was alone in the world.

 (Midrash Tanchuma; Rashi)

-When we speak of Adam as one who “was alone in the world,” we are speaking of the very first hours of his life.
+When we speak of Adam as one who "was alone in the world," we are speaking of the very first hours of his life.
 Thus we are speaking of Adam before he partook of the Tree of Knowledge—of man still unsullied by sin.

-This is the deeper significance of the Torah’s reference to the bearer of a korban—which has the power to obtain atonement for a transgression—as an “Adam.”
-Every man, the Torah is saying, harbors in the pith of his soul a pristine “Adam,” a primordial man untouched by sin.
+This is the deeper significance of the Torah's reference to the bearer of a korban—which has the power to obtain atonement for a transgression—as an "Adam."
+Every man, the Torah is saying, harbors in the pith of his soul a pristine "Adam," a primordial man untouched by sin.
 Even at the very moment when his external self was transgressing the Divine will, his inner essence remained loyal to G‑d; it was only silenced and suppressed by his baser instincts.
 It is by accessing this core of purity, by unearthing that part of himself that did not sin in the first place and restoring it to its rightful place as the sovereign of his life, that man attains the state of teshuvah—return to his original state of perfection.

 (The Lubavitcher Rebbe)

 ___

-The first _korban_ to be described is the _olah_, **the “ascending” offering**(commonly referred to as the “burnt offering”), whose distinguishing feature is that it is raised to G‑d, in its entirety, by the fire atop the altar.
+The first _korban_ to be described is the _olah_, **the "ascending" offering**(commonly referred to as the "burnt offering"), whose distinguishing feature is that it is raised to G‑d, in its entirety, by the fire atop the altar.

-**Meal offerings**, called _menachot_ (“gifts”), are prepared of fine flour, with olive oil and frankincense.
-The priest removes a kometz (“handful”—actually the amount grasped by his three middle fingers), to be burned on the altar; the remainder is eaten by the priests.
+**Meal offerings**, called _menachot_ ("gifts"), are prepared of fine flour, with olive oil and frankincense.
+The priest removes a kometz ("handful"—actually the amount grasped by his three middle fingers), to be burned on the altar; the remainder is eaten by the priests.

-There are five types of donated meal offerings: 1) the standard “meal offering,” brought as raw flour; 2) the “baked meal offering,” which came in two forms: loaves or 3) flat matzot; 4) the “pan-fried” meal offering; 5) the minchat marcheshet, deep-fried in a pot.
+There are five types of donated meal offerings: 1) the standard "meal offering," brought as raw flour; 2) the "baked meal offering," which came in two forms: loaves or 3) flat matzot; 4) the "pan-fried" meal offering; 5) the minchat marcheshet, deep-fried in a pot.

-The following rule applies to all the meal offerings (including the “loaves”):
+The following rule applies to all the meal offerings (including the "loaves"):

 > No meal offering which you shall bring to G‑d shall be made leavened; for you shall burn no leaven, nor any honey, in any offering of G‑d made by fire . . .